nadrane/blog/content/_posts/regex-and-automated-test-fuzzing.md

   let regexString = new Array(n)
     .fill(0)
     .map(chooseOne)
-    .join("");
+    .join('');

   // If the generated string is valid, return it if (validRegex(regexString)) {
     return regexString;
-  // Otherwise generate a new string and return that
-  } else {
+    // Otherwise generate a new string and return that } else {
     return generateRegexString(n);
   }